franciscojavierarceo/franciscojavierarceo.github.io/content/posts/2021-goals/2021-goals.md

 These will be interesting and I'm making progress on DRF and React but I still have quite a bit of work to do.

-Hopefully it'll be a fun and challenging year.
+Hopefully this year will be better, I'm optimistic about it.